FedericoCampe8/NVIDIOSO/README.txt

         (considering a 32bit representation for an unsigned int), where the most significan bit is in the leftmost position of the chuck, i.e., it is the 31th bit.
-        For example, the domain {0, 63} is store as
+        For example, the domain {0, 63} is stored as
         |63...32|31...0|.
         The chunk is easily retrieved computing num / 32, while the position within each chunk can be retrieved by num % 32.